 - Details of both parties

-- Sale price
+- Property sale price

-- Which fixtures and fittings are included
+- Which fixtures and fittings are included with the property sale

 - Details of the seller's title deeds

-- Are there any ongoing disputes over the property
+- Any ongoing disputes over the property

 - Exact boundaries